* Clashes highlight risk of wider conflict in Caucasus

 "Armenians accuse Azeri armed forces of sending sabotage groups into the Armenian army.
-It does not correspond with any logic," Novruz Mamedov, deputy head of Baku's presidential administration, told journalists in the Azeri capital.
+It does not correspond with any logic," Novruz Mamedov, deputy head of Baku's presidential administration, told journalists in Baku.

 The presidents of Armenia and Azerbaijan, both former Soviet republics, are expected to meet in the Russian Caucasus city of Sochi later this week to discuss ways to resolve the conflict.

-Fighting over Nagorno-Karabakh first erupted in 1991, when the Soviet Union broke up, and a ceasefire was called in 1994.
-But Azerbaijan and Armenia have regularly traded accusations of further violence around the enclave and along the Azeri-Armenian border.
+Fighting over Nagorno Karabakh first erupted in 1991, when the Soviet Union broke up, and a ceasefire was called in 1994.
+But Azerbaijan and Armenia have regularly traded accusations of further violence around Nagorno-Karabakh and along the Azeri-Armenian border.

 Nagorno-Karabakh has run its own affairs with heavy military and financial backing from Armenia since the war that killed about 30,000 people two decades ago.
 Armenian-backed forces also seized seven Azeri districts surrounding Nagorno-Karabakh.